Philosophy / Body

 Clinical Relevance

-Siegel's window of tolerance is the single most useful psychoeducational concept in trauma therapy.
-It gives clients and clinicians shared language for arousal states: within the window, processing is possible; above it (hyperarousal), the client is flooded; below it (hypoarousal), they're collapsed or numb.
+Siegel's window of tolerance is the piece of psychoeducation a trauma therapist will reach for most often.
+It gives clients and clinicians shared language for arousal states: within the window, processing is possible; above it (hyperarousal), the client is flooded; below it (hypoarousal), they are collapsed or numb.
 Therapy's first task is always expanding the window.
-His concept of mindsight—the ability to perceive and reflect on one's own mental processes—describes the metacognitive capacity that all effective therapy builds.
-Integration, in Siegel's framework, means linking differentiated parts of the brain and mind into a coherent, flexible, adaptive whole—essentially the neurobiological description of what healing looks like.
+His concept of mindsight, the ability to perceive and reflect on one's own mental processes, describes the metacognitive capacity that all effective therapy builds.
+Integration, in Siegel's framework, means linking differentiated parts of the brain and mind into a coherent, flexible, adaptive whole.
+That is a description of healing in neurobiological vocabulary, which is worth having, but it is a synthesis of existing findings rather than a demonstration that healing works that way.

 Linked Modalities